luigifcruz/CyberEther/README.md

 CyberEther was created in 2021 by [Luigi Cruz](https://luigi.ltd) as a personal project.
 The project is still in its early stages and it is being developed in the open and contributions are welcome.
 Regular talks about CyberEther were given at previous GNU Radio Conference editions and are available [here](https://luigi.ltd/talks/).

 ## Contributing
 Contributions are welcome!
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests and invite you to submit pull requests directly in this repository.
 The library follows the [Google C++ Code Style Guide](https://google.github.io/styleguide/cppguide.html).
 The default line length is 88.
 This can be overridden if necessary.
 Please, be sensible.
 Also keep in mind that since this project is still in its early stages, the API is not stable and it is subject to change.
+More details on how to contribute can be found [here](./CONTRIBUTING.md).